 Looking for a personal loan?
-We have information to help you choose the best long and short term unsecured personal loans with low monthly repayments.
+We have information to help you choose the best long and short term unsecured loans with low monthly repayments.

-If you are thinking about taking out a personal loan, this guide will explain what to consider and what to look out for before you apply.
+If you are thinking about taking out a loan, this guide will explain what to consider and what to look out for before you apply.
 It explains the options you have and also has some useful background information.